jackdewinter/pymarkdown/docs/advanced_configuration.md

   pymarkdown -s plugins.md013.heading_line_length=$#10 scan test.md
   ```

-#### Specifying Strict Configuration Mode
+### Specifying Strict Configuration Mode

-During the development of the linter, there were specific times that
+During the development of the linter, there were specific times that we wanted
-I wanted to be sure that the configuration values that I specified
-were exactly as I specified them.
-As I started doing exploratory
+to be sure that the configuration values that we specified were exactly as we specified
-testing of the PyMarkdown project, I also realized that I am
+them.
+As we started doing exploratory testing of the PyMarkdown project, we also
-enough of a stickler to want to ensure that any configuration
+realized that we are sticklers that want to ensure that any configuration properties
-properties that I assign are correct and that those values are
-not reverting to default values.
+that we assign are correct and that those values are not reverting to default values.

-Specified from the command line using the `--strict-config` flag or
+Specified from the command line using the `--strict-config` flag (or
-through the configuration as `mode.strict-config=$!True`, this
+through the configuration as `mode.strict-config=$!True`), this
 option turns on the strict mode for the configuration system.
 Once enabled, when the application reads values from the configuration,
 it will stop the application if: